 Infotainment, apps & sat nav

-An 8.8-inch infotainment display sits atop the dash and is operated with a rotary control on the centre console, as per other models.
-The system is fit-for-purpose, but it's nice that the sat nav can be bypassed using Android Auto or Apple CarPlay to access the superior Google Maps.
-The smaller driver's display is clear, but we'd rather the climate control worked with conventional controls as opposed to its own dedicated touchscreen.
+An 8.8-inch infotainment display sits atop the dashboard and is operated with a rotary controller in the centre console.
+The system is fit-for-purpose, but it's nice that the sat nav can be bypassed using Android Auto or Apple CarPlay.
+The smaller driver's display is clear, but we'd rather the climate control worked with conventional knobs and switches as opposed to having its own dedicated touchscreen.

 As has become the norm for electric vehicles, Mazda offers its MyMazda app for smartphones.
-This can be used to control charging, climate control settings and other settings remotely.
+This can be used to control charging, climate-control settings and other options remotely.
 The app will also send you notifications if you forget to charge your MX-30 – a handy feature.